Nancy Grant: Félix et Meira

 While Grant was producing Mommy, she was also producing Felix and Meira, directed by Maxime Giroux.
-Inspired by a neighborhood Giroux used to live in with a large Hasidic Jewish population, it is an unconventional romance between a young man mourning his dying father and a young Hasidic wife a few blocks away.
+Inspired by a neighbourhood Giroux used to live in with a large Hasidic Jewish population, it is an unconventional romance between a young man mourning his dying father and a young Hasidic wife a few blocks away.
 It was selected to represent Canada as a nomination for Best Foreign Language Film at the 88th Academy Awards.
 Most critics and audiences praised the film for its sensitive depiction of the Hasidic community.
 It was an authentic depiction of Giroux's former community, with English, French and Yiddish spoken onscreen.
 The actors were former Hasidic Jews that have left the community, a choice often viewed as courageous.
 "I learned a lot about my city, the community I live in and [myself] also.
 And I think that's why I go to the cinema and I think that's why I live — to learn more about other people."
 The film was produced in indie fashion; it did not have secure funding while filming but the crew still chose to work.
 "We were shooting it with $500,000, that's it, and we shot in Venice, Italy, and in Brooklyn", explains Grant about producing Félix et Meira at the same time as Mommy.
 The film had its world premiere at Toronto International Film Festival, where it won the prestigious Best Canadian Film award, beating Mommy among other films.